-As long as both the egg in the sperm are from the same married couple, then I can see no problem with this process.
-After all, both the egg in the sperm belong to the married couple; and there is no intrusion of seed from outside that marriage bond.
+As long as both the egg and the sperm are from the same married couple, then I can see no problem with this process.
+After all, both the egg and the sperm belong to the married couple, and there is no intrusion of seed from outside that marriage bond.
 If the married couple accepts the sperm from another man (a man outside of the marriage bond with that woman), then she is inviting the intrusion of another man's seed into herself.
 This is an adulterous occurrence.

 In addition, if the process of artificial insemination involves the fertilization of many eggs with only one being implanted in the womb of the mother, this is not acceptable since the other fertilized eggs must then be discarded.
 This is not an acceptable option for a Christian couple since it risks destroying human life.

-Some claim that using another man's sperm to impregnate a woman is not morally wrong because there is no physical act of adultery involved, and there is no intent of its adultery.
+Some claim that using another man's sperm to impregnate a woman is not morally wrong because there is no physical act of adultery involved and there is no intention of adultery.
 Also, if the husband agrees, then how could the impregnation be adulterous?

 We must be very careful to not let situational ethics govern biblical principles.
 God has ordained that husband and wife, a married couple, be the bearers of children within that covenantal bond of marriage.
 Whether or not the physical act of adultery has occurred or not does not excuse the fact that the sperm of another man has entered the body of a woman to whom he is not married.